mhoban/rainbow_bridge/README.md

 A number of rainbow_bridge command-line options accept file globs (wildcards).
 These are used when you want to indicate more than one file using a matching pattern.
 For an in-depth treatment of globs in the bash shell environment, have a look [here](https://www.baeldung.com/linux/bash-globbing).
 For the purposes of this pipeline though, you'll mostly use the following things:

-(<small>**Note: when passing file globs as command-line options, make sure that you enclose them in quotes (e.g., `--barcode 'bc*.tab'`), If you don't, the glob will be interpreted by the shell rather than rainbow_bridge and parameter values will be incorrect.**</small>)
+**Note: when passing file globs as command-line options, make sure that you enclose them in quotes (e.g., `--barcode 'bc*.tab'`).
+If you don't, the glob will be interpreted by the shell rather than rainbow_bridge and parameter values will be incorrect.**

 **\***: a star means 'match any string of characters of any length'
 For example, the glob 'bc\*.tab' will match any filename that begins with 'bc', followed by a sequence of any characters, and finally ending with '.tab'